maptiler/maptiler-sdk-js/readme.md

 });
 ```

-Alternativelly, the `apiKey` can be set as Map option intead of in the `config` object.
+Alternatively, the `apiKey` can be set as Map option instead of in the `config` object.
 Yet, this will still internally propagate to the `config` object:
 ```ts
 import * as maptilersdk from '@maptiler/sdk';